InjectiveLabs/injective-docs/.gitbook/infra/join-a-network.md

 Should the Injective `mainnet-config seeds.txt` list not work (the node fails to sync blocks), ChainLayer, Polkachu, and Autostake maintain peer lists (can be used in the `persistent_peers` field in `config.toml`) or addressbooks (for faster peer discovery).

-**Archival**

-To make serving archival data more accessible we split data into different segments.
-These segments are stored in `s3://injective-snapshots/mainnet/subnode/`

 **Support**

 For any further questions, you can always connect with the Injective Team via [Discord](https://discord.gg/injective), [Telegram](https://t.me/joininjective), or [email](mailto:contact@injectivelabs.org)